SergeyPanov/dka-2-mka/README.md

 `["2", "5"],b,["3", "4"]` <br>
 `["3", "4"],a,["3", "4"]` <br>
 `["3", "4"],b,["1", "6"]` <br>
-The final result will looks like:
+The final result will looks like: <br>
 `1,2,3` <br>
 `1` <br>
 `1` <br>